sankooc/validatez/README.md

  if you need more buildin types, create [ISSUE](issues)

- also you can define buildin types
+ also you can define or override buildin type

  ```
  validate.register({